 The reason is that skin temperature is only loosely correlated with core body temperature.
 Typical human forehead skin temperature can easily range form the mid 80F’s to the mid 90F’s.
 Ambient air temperature and the activity level of a person may increase or decrease their skin temperature by several degrees, even if the person is healthy and has a stable and normal core body temperature.

-The areas of the body that have a fairly stable temperature and are accessible to an infrared thermometer are the area of the temporal artery of the forehead and the ear canal.
+The areas of the skin on the body with the most stable temperature and are accessible to an infrared thermometer are the area of the temporal artery of the forehead and the ear canal.
 And even those fluctuate in temperature quite a bit in adults, and can only be relied on in young children for getting a useful measurement result.

 In short, the use of infrared thermometers for body temperature measurements should be limited to preliminary scanning to identify potential outliers within a group of people or within a specific environment.
 For example, every person walking into the front of an office building during the same outdoor weather conditions, or everybody in a specific location with the same environmental conditions.
 This is because skin temperature can fluctuate greatly due to environmental conditions which will have a direct impact on the extrapolated body temperature reading of a medical infrared thermometer.